Foyle's War series 1: "Eagle Day"

+With air-raids becoming more common, Graham Davies, a local lorry driver is found murdered inside a bombed-out house, a gold locket in his hand.
+Foyle's son Andrew returns from RAF training and is posted to a local station as a test pilot for their secret radar systems, but his time there is troubled.
+Stewart's father, Reverend Iain Stewart, tries to take her back home, away from the apparently dangerous influences of life as a woman in uniform.
+After visiting the Whittington Gallery in London, Foyle wonders whether artworks carried to Wales by Davies are all that they seem and, by chance, is helped when Iain identifies a valuable French statuette.
+Andrew's queries about the atmosphere at the station and subsequent arrest bring the two cases to a head, as Foyle's investigations reveal the reason – the sexual assault, pregnancy, and suicide of Lucy Smith, a Women's Auxiliary Air Force (WAAF); the ensuing cover up (under the guise of the Official Secrets Act) and revenge by Harold Smith, her father.

 Cast and characters

 Andrew Foyle is assigned to fly low-altitude missions in a brand-new Supermarine Spitfire, to help calibrate the new British technology of RDF (radar) and finds himself embroiled in the cover-up of a scandal.
-During the investigation, it is revealed that Andrew became a nominal member of the British Communist Party in 1938, while attending Oxford, in reaction to the events of the Spanish Civil War.
-Milner now walks without the use of a cane but still has a noticeable limp.
-It is revealed that Foyle's wife died "eight years ago", making her death sometime around 1932.
+During the investigation, it is revealed that Andrew had become a nominal member of the British Communist Party in 1938, while attending Oxford, in reaction to the events of the Spanish Civil War.
+Milner now walks without a cane but still has a noticeable limp.
+It is revealed that Foyle's wife died "eight years ago", sometime around 1932.
 He also tells his son about his volunteering for service in the first war, serving in France for three years, being promoted and that he had killed people.

 Background and production

 Eagle Day, or Adlertag in German, refers to 13 August 1940, the first day of Unternehmen Adlerangriff (Operation Eagle Attack), when the Germans attacked radar stations in Britain.
-In this episode, it is represented when a bomb hits the radar station while Foyle was walking outside it.
+In this episode, it is represented when a bomb hits the radar station while Foyle was walking outside.